Configuration

 ISP/TSM Client Location (local)

-This determines where your SPECTRUM PROTECT client lives on your machine.
-Usually this is the "C:\Program Files\Tivoli\TSM\baclient" folder but you can enter/pick a different location if you chose to install SPECTRUM PROTECT at another place.
+This determines where your STORAGE PROTECT client lives on your machine.
+Usually this is the "C:\Program Files\Tivoli\TSM\baclient" folder but you can enter/pick a different location if you chose to install STORAGE PROTECT at another place.

 ISP/TSM Optfile (local)